gibranfp/SMH-Topic-Discovery/README.md

 * NIPS
 * 20 Newsgroups
 * English Wikipedia
+* Spanish Wikipedia

-If you have access to a copy of Reuters copora it will prompt you with this option, otherwise ignore it.
+* If you have access to a copy of the Reuters corpus, the script will prompt you to add the path to it.

 ## Running experiments